CMU-17313Q/CMU-17313Q.github.io/docs/projects/P3/deployment.md

 * `REDIS_PORT`: Port value from your upstash redis database dashboard.
 * `REDIS_PASSWORD`: Password value from your upstash redis database dashboard.

-Click on "Deploy" at the bottom of the page to save your changes.

 We'll now add a bash script that will populate this template with environment variables defined at build time of our Docker container.
 Create a file called `create_config.sh` in your NodeBB repo, and populate the file with the following bash script.